 Student conduct at North Seattle College must conform to district policy and regulations and college procedures.
 Students are expected to conduct themselves in ways that support freedom of inquiry and expression that is compatible with the orderly operation of college functions.

-- 3. Forgery, alteration of misuse of college or district documents, records, funds or identification cards, with the intent to defraud
+- Forgery, alteration or misuse of college or district documents, records, funds or identification cards, with the intent to defraud

 Student Privacy: FERPA